-In their prime, they chase one another around the back yard for hours at a time.
+In their prime, they chase one another around the backyard for hours at a time.
 They leaped, jumped, and rolled around our multi-level deck on many occasions.
 This energetic activity slowed in time until I discovered our female boxer favoring her hind leg.

-It wasn’t until a year later that both boxers began having issues with rear legs and knees, completely losing control of their bladders almost six months later.
+It wasn’t until a year later that both boxers began having issues with their rear legs and knees, completely losing control of their bladders almost six months later.

-On the search for comfy dog knee braces
+On the search for comfy dog knee braces.

-I was amazed to discover a plethora of braces for dogs pre and post knee surgery.
+I was amazed to discover a plethora of braces for dogs pre and post-knee surgery.
 There were so many types of braces for a variety of uses.
 Some braces focused on providing support for strains and sprains during the healing process.
 Other braces focused on supporting hind leg fatigue, limping, stiffness, and post-operative provision.

 The most important thing about selecting the right brace for your dog and optimal knee control is brace stabilization.
 It is imperative that a dog knee brace stabilizes the knee while balancing hip and back areas to support a dog’s weight and ease of mobility.
 This helps to ease and reduce stress on your dog’s overall ligament and joint health.
-It also lessesns the chance for greater injury in the future.
+It also lessens the chance for greater injury in the future.

-Transitioning your dog to embrace knee braces
+Transitioning your dog to embrace knee braces.

 Nevertheless, I took to Amazon.
-I decided to purchase WalkAbout’s dog brace and support sleeve for back legs.
+I decided to purchase WalkAbout’s dog brace and support sleeve for their back legs.
 Since they destroyed the last set of braces purchased, I opted for a more durable brace and chest halter.

 We positively conditioned both dogs with treats and praise.
 This discouraged the biting and chewing of halters and braces.
 Also, my wife and I only allowed dogs to wear their halters and braces when going outside for walks, play, or fresh air.
 Otherwise, we kept their halters and braces off for safekeeping.